-9 The famous old surname of 'Ironsides' is found so late as 1754, the Lord Mayor of London for that year being 'Edward Ironside.'
+The famous old surname of 'Ironsides' is found so late as 1754, the Lord Mayor of London for that year being 'Edward Ironside.'
 The Bishop of Bristol in 1689 was 'Gilbert Ironside.'
-His father, 'Gilbert Ironside,' preceded him in the same see.
+His father, 'Gilbert Ironside,' preceded him in the same sec.

-4 Antony Knebone' (Z.).
+^{&#}x27; 'Antony Knebone' (Z.).
 This would seem to belong to a similar class.

-familiar to us, though the first is in most cases undoubtedly local, as being but an olden form of 'Leigh.'1 We all remember the inimitable couplet placed over the memorial to Samuel Foote, the comedian-
+Univ Calif - Digitized by Microsoft ® familiar to us, though the first is in most cases undoubtedly local, as being but an olden form of 'Leigh.'
+We all remember the inimitable couplet placed over the memorial to Samuel Foote, the comedian-